zulip/zulip/docs/contributing/gsoc-ideas.md

 make sure you don't make the same mistakes next time).

-Once you have several PRs merged (or at least one significant PR merged), you can start discussing with the Zulip development community the project you'd like to do, and developing a specific project plan.
+Once you have several PRs merged (or at least one significant PR merged), you can start discussing with
+[the Zulip development community][development-community] the project you'd like to do, and developing a specific project plan.
-We recommend discussing what you're thinking in public streams on chat.zulip.org, so it's easy to get quick feedback from whoever is online.
+We recommend discussing what you're thinking in public streams in [the Zulip development community][development-community], so it's easy to get quick feedback from whoever is online.

 ## Project ideas